pshrmn/understanding-rollup/nodes.md

 ##### Behaviors

-* initialiseScope - creates a new scope
+* initialiseScope - creates a new scope that is neither a block scope nor a lexical boundary

 ### AssignmentExpression